Cross-Border E-Commerce with Amazon: How to Succeed in International Sales

 Selling internationally on Amazon is relatively easy.
 This is no surprise: the larger Amazon becomes, the more revenue it generates for the online giant, and many customers are not bothered by purchasing goods internationally through Amazon.

-Nevertheless, the hurdles should not be underestimated, especially when merchants also want to deliver to third countries outside the European Union.
-Here, the assistance of a corresponding specialist lawyer is highly recommended, as there can be much greater legal differences to overcome in order to sell internationally via Amazon.
+Nevertheless, the hurdles should not be underestimated, especially if retailers want to deliver to third countries outside the European Union.
+Here, the assistance of a qualified attorney is highly recommended, as there can be much greater legal differences to navigate in order to sell internationally on Amazon.

 Frequently Asked Questions